jairosoft-com/mcp-ms-chat/README.md

 ### REST API Endpoints

-All API endpoints require an `Authorization` header with a valid Microsoft Graph API token.
+All API endpoints require an `Authorization` header with a valid Microsoft Graph API token in the format: `Authorization: Bearer <token>`

 #### Create a Chat
 ```